Ground stop

 A ground stop is an air traffic control procedure that requires all aircraft that fit certain criteria to remain on the ground.
 This could be airport-specific or perhaps equipment- or airspace-specific, depending on the exact event that caused the ground stop to occur.
 Downstream effects can occur from a ground stop.
-It causes flights to be delayed or canceled and planes and flight crew to be unable to reach the location of their next scheduled flight.
+It causes flights to be delayed or canceled, and planes and flight crew to be unable to reach the location of their next scheduled flight.

 Description

 A ground stop is an air traffic control measure that slows or halts the flow of aircraft that meet certain criteria, requiring all aircraft of a certain criteria to remain on the ground.
 Often, the criteria are aircraft inbound to a given airport, where a ground stop is the halting of departing aircraft destined for one particular airport or for a specific geographic area.
 The criteria could be airport-specific or perhaps equipment- or airspace-specific, depending on the exact event that caused the ground stop to occur.
-A ground stop does not affect flights en route.
+A ground stop does not usually affect flights en route (but see the first event cited below under "Notable examples").